merely-useful/py-rse/index.md

     is something that is true for every iteration in a loop.
     The invariant might be a property of the data (as in the example above), or it might be something like,
-    "the value of `highest` is less than or equal to the current loop index".
+    "the value of `highest` is less than or equal to the current loop index."

 The function `get_power_law_params` in our `plotcounts.py` script is a good example of the need for a precondition.